Choosing a counsellor who is right for you can be tricky. I hope I can provide helpful information to support you in making that decision.

 Person-centred therapy does not offer fixes, strategies or solutions – rather, it holds that clients already have the answers and with some help, will be able to see them.

 I will listen to you in a caring, authentic, understanding, and non-judgemental manner.
-I believe that being listened to in this way, provides the optimal conditions to facilitate change and will enable you to:
+I believe that being listened to in this way, provides the optimal conditions to facilitate change and can enable you to:

 A selection of things that counselling can help with: